 If you plan to see a new provider or if your primary care provider refers you to a specialist, it’s a good idea to make sure those providers are in the network before you proceed with your appointment.
 If the service you need is not available in the network and if your in-network provider believes it is in your best interest to see an out-of-network provider, he or she can request a network waiver before out-of-network services are performed.

-Ancillary care refers to the wide range of healthcare services provided to support the work of primary and specialty providers.
-You do not need a referral to see an ancillary provider.
-However, in order to receive in-network benefits, the ancillary provider must be in the UMP Plus – UW Medicine ACN network or contracted with Regence BlueShield.
+Support network care, or ancillary care, refers to the wide range of healthcare services provided to support the work of primary and specialty providers.
+You do not need a referral to see a support network provider.
+However, to receive in-network benefits, the support provider must be in the UMP Plus – UW Medicine ACN network or contracted with Regence BlueShield.

 - Laboratories (lab testing)